Do you often wake up with a dull headache or a sore jaw? Do you sometimes find yourself clenching your teeth?

 How Do You Treat Bruxism?

 Very often the squareness is due to increased strength and volume of your jaw muscle, called the Masseter, and Botox can be used to weaken it, giving a less square jaw with a softer angle.
-By blocking the action of selected muscles with Botulinum toxin we can reduce their power and cause a reduction in muscle size over time , very much like the process in treating wrinkles.
+By blocking the action of selected muscles with (Term Forbidden by TGA) we can reduce their power and cause a reduction in muscle size over time , very much like the process in treating wrinkles.
 For those with bruxism, they notice the pain decreasing within a week.
 You will generally notice softening of the masseter muscle at 2 weeks and softening of the jawline over the next 4 weeks.
 Researchers have observed that with continued treatment the reduced power of the muscle can actually allow the body to remodel the bone shape, so that your softer jawline is due both to muscle volume reduction and a change in your jaw shape to a more feminine line.
 The effects can be truly remarkable.

 What to expect